TraversetheDOM/About-Traverse-the-DOM/README.md

-🌟 Welcome to Traverse the DOM's GitHub Page 🌟
+🌟 Welcome to Traverse the DOM 🌟
 =================================

 Traverse the DOM is run by a talented self taught web developer who is dedicated to helping people improve their coding skills by creating amazing real world websites/web apps using only HTML, CSS and JavaScript.